I saw this here today on Facebook.

-While a few out of a hundred might try to fuck with you on the price when realizing you are a foreigner, most won't because you only really find these folks riding around in non-touristy areas where the amount of gringos is next to none and the locals aren't as accustomed to ripping off foreigners when compared to touristy areas.
+While a few out of a hundred might try to fuck with you on the price when realizing you are a foreigner, most won't in my experience.

 Still, for the vast majority who won't rip you off, the price buying from them is half or less than half compared to the price at the local corner shop (meaning a dollar to replace it with them versus two dollars or more at the corner shop).

-Fifth, at least in Mexico City, know that most neighborhoods that I have lived in (all of them minus the one where I live now) don't have any "agua men" riding around offering water.
+Fifth, at least in Mexico City, know that most neighborhoods that I have lived in don't have any "agua men" riding around offering water.

 I have no experience with that nor do I know the price they sell at.
 If I had to guess, it's probably more expensive than the more informal "agua men" out there but I wouldn't know from experience.
 Just a guess.

 Sixth, do know that a lot of places (corner stores, OXXO, those water companies) will NOT accept your garrafon if it doesn't have some marking on it.

 The marking has a date on it and something else scribbled on it.